viknot/CSV-analyzer/README.md

 # CSV-analyzer
-I need this to import, clean and improve the CSV.
+I need this to *import, clean and improve* the **CSV**.
 Then I will export an excel made out of the CSV!